It is a chemotherapy drug used to treat breast cancer.

 Pain in the mouth and changes in taste

-You will be given a mouthwash to try to reduce pain in your mouth and gums and to try to stop the development of mouth ulcers.
-Good oral hygiene is very important during treatment.
+You will be given a mouthwash to reduce pain in your mouth and gums and to stop the development of mouth ulcers.
+Good oral hygiene is essential during treatment.

-While you are taking carboplatin, your taste may change, and some foods may taste different (for example, more salty, bitter, or metallic).
+While taking carboplatin, your taste may change, and some foods may taste different (for example, more salty, bitter, or metallic).
 This usually returns to normal once the treatment is finished.

 Numbness and tingling in the hands or feet (peripheral neuropathy)